Helio Castroneves wins 2021 Indianapolis 500 to become member of the 4-win club

 Late in the race, Ryan Hunter-Reay ended up with a speed violation in the pits, dashing any hopes he had of drinking the milk.
 The 2014 champ had been running strong throughout the day.

-Here are the final standings:
+Here are the final results:

 - Helio Castroneves